 Note: You can also press Ctrl + V to paste the source.

-Media, text sources, and widgets in particular will always prompt you to either paste them either as a new source or as a linked source.
-More information about Linked Sources can be found on the next section.
+Media, text sources, and widgets, in particular, will always prompt you to either paste them either as a new source or as a linked source.
+More information about Linked Sources can be found in the next section.

-A linked source can be created by a copy paste operation.
-The shortcut to paste as linked source is Ctrl + Alt + V.
+A linked source can be created by a copy-paste operation.
+The shortcut to paste as the linked source is Ctrl + Alt + V.

 Linked sources will always share the same name and have a fixed resolution.